 Keep in mind that after your first job, it will matter even less whether you hold a GED diploma or a conventional high school degree.
 So you see, whatever it was that kept you from completing high school, that never has to be a roadblock to continuing your education and getting the life you deserve.

 With perseverance, determination, and a GED diploma, you will be able to move forward toward a fulfilling and rewarding career and a better life in general.

-The GED test was developed in the early 1940s for military service members that returned from the war.
-Many hadn’t finished high school when they enrolled in the military service, and the GED program allowed them to get into college if they passed the test.
+The GED test was developed in the early 1940s for military service members who returned from the war.
+Many hadn’t finished high school when they enrolled in the military services, and the GED program allowed them to get into college if they passed the test.

-Also, in those days, holding a high school diploma was required for finding a well-paying job.
+Also, in those days, holding a high school diploma was required to find a well-paying job.
 Later on, more and more non-military people took the GED.
 In the almost 80 years of its existence, more than 20 million Americans received their GED diplomas, including some very successful people and celebrities.

 Last Updated on February 14, 2024.